pure-data/pure-data/hugo/markdown/installing-from-source.md

 both 32 or 64 bit externals.
 Additionally, you can specify multiple architectures directly:

-    # build a "fat" Pd for both 32 and 64 bit
+    # build a "fat" Pd for both 32 and 64 bit Intel
     # may not work on all systems
     ./configure --enable-universal=i386,x86_64